AbdoFoda/NeuMovie/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-Made with ❤️ by Your Name.
+Made with ❤️ by Abdelrahman Fouda.